sh1boot/sh1boot.github.io/_posts/2025-09-27-led-strip-wiring-tip.md

         </g>
 </svg>

-You can hover over a lamp to see how long the circuit is.
-The further you go from the power supply the greater the resistance of the power rails.
+You can hover over a lamp to see where the current flows.
+The further you go from the power supply the greater the cumulative resistance of the power rails.

 But if you happen to be running the strip in a loop, such that the ends end up somewhat close to each other, or if you happen to have a heap of